-A review of multiple trials including thousands of men and lasting up to two years found that taking finasteride was associated with improved hair growth and increased hair count, but that is also associated with erectile dysfunction and other sexual problems.
+A review of multiple trials including thousands of men and lasting up to 2 years found that taking finasteride was associated with improved hair growth and increased hair count, but that is also associated with erectile dysfunction and other sexual problems.

 You must be patient, though, and be willing to take the drug once a day indefinitely.
 It may take 3-4 months before new hair is noticed.
 If you stop taking the drug, all of your newly grown hair will fall within a year.
 Also, taking the medication every day can be expensive.

 Finasteride has some potentially unsettling side effects.
-The medication has been associated with a reduced sex drive, problems with ejaculation, and orgasm disorders that continue even after you stop taking the drug.
+The medication has been associated with breast tenderness, a reduced sex drive, problems with ejaculation, and orgasm disorders that continue even after you stop taking the drug.
 Male infertility and poor semen quality are also possible with finasteride, but these problems should improve after you stop taking the drug.

 If you are taking the medication, be sure that your doctors knows.
 One effect of taking finasteride is that it will lower PSA, a compound produced by the body in the presence of a prostate cancer or just with increased age.
 Blood tests checking for PSA levels may be more difficult to interpret as a result of the medication being in your system.
 If you have both hair loss and symptoms of prostate enlargement (hesitancy in urinating or diminished urinary stream), you may find that these symptoms improve because the medication is also used to treat benign prostatic hypertrophy .